Blockchain & Bitcoin: Analysing the Substance Behind the Buzz

 This week saw the 169-year-old insurance company MassMutual invest $100 million (£74m) in Bitcoin, an event which stunned many market analysts, while MassMutual told WSJ that it was seeking a "measured yet meaningful" exposure to an increasingly digital world.
 Insurance companies are usually described as conservative when it comes to acquisitions, nonetheless Bitcoin has attracted activity as a way to increase yield.
 The company also invested $5 million (£3.8m) in an equity stake in US Digital Investments Group.

-What is more, cryptocurrency giant Coinbase announced this week its confidential filing for an IPO, coming at a time where Bitcoin prices are at a record-high and trading volumes of crypto-related business are surging.
-Many are at the edge of their seats waiting to see what form the IPO will take, while traditional IPOs usually see banks arranging for institutions to get first dibs on the stock at a fixed price; a scenario which is not in crypto-enthusiasts’ best interests.
+What is more, cryptocurrency giant Coinbase announced this week its confidential filing for an IPO, coming at a time when Bitcoin prices are at a record-high and trading volumes of crypto-related business are surging.
+Many are at the edge of their seats waiting to see what form the IPO will take, since traditional IPOs usually see banks arranging for institutions to get first dibs on the stock at a fixed price; a scenario which is not in crypto-enthusiasts’ best interests.

 Instead, Coinbase co-founder has made suggestions that the company will make an attempt at going public through an offering involving digital tokens on a blockchain.
 It is unclear whether the Securities and Exchange Commission (SEC) will approve such an offering.
 The IPO will represent a milestone in the crypto-industry’s quest for legitimacy.